RGB-D SLAM in Indoor Planar Environments with Multiple Large Dynamic Objects: Methodology

 \subsection{Joint camera tracking and background segmentation}

-We jointly track the camera motion and segment the static background from the combination of all planar and non-planar areas.
-This is estimated by minimising a combined formulation that consists of three energy terms:
+We jointly track the camera motion and segment the static background based on a hierarchical representation of planes and non-planar super-pixels.
+This representation is more efficient in planar environments than uniformly sampled clusters used in previous work \cite{scona2018staticfusion,long2021rigidfusion}.
+In addition, compared to RigidFusion \cite{long2021rigidfusion}, our method only requires the camera motion prior.
+The dynamic planar objects are detected by their different rigid motions compared to the camera motion while dynamic non-planar areas are removed by their high residuals.
+To achieve it, we propose to minimise a combined formulation that consists of three energy terms:

 where $\bm{\gamma}$ is the full set of probabilities that each plane or super-pixel is static. $\xi_c \in \mathfrak{se}(3)$ is the camera ego-motion in the world frame.
 Importantly, planes that belong to the same planar rigid body are assigned with independent scores $\gamma$.
 The first term $R(\xi_c, \bm{\gamma})$ aligns the static rigid body using weighted intensity and depth residuals.
 The second term $G(\xi_c, \bm{\gamma})$ segments dynamic objects by either different motions or high residuals and maintains segmentation smoothness.
-The last term $H(\xi_c)$ adds a soft constraint on the camera motion.
+The last regularisation term $H(\xi_c)$ adds a soft constraint on the camera motion.